-These TFRS establish requirements related to definition, recognition, measurement, impairment and derecognition of financial assets and financial liabilities, including accounting for derivatives and hedge accounting.
+These TFRSs establish requirements related to definition, recognition, measurement, impairment and derecognition of financial assets and financial liabilities, including accounting for derivatives and hedge accounting.
+When these TFRSs are effective, some accounting standards, interpretations and guidance which are currently effective will be cancelled.

-Management is presently considering the potential impact of adopting and initially applying TFRS - Financial instruments standards on the financial statements.
+Management is presently considering the potential impact of adopting and initially applying those TFRS on the financial statements.